The role of geography in the complex diffusion of innovations: Results

-10pt We further investigated the spreading of adoption on a social network embedded in geographical space connecting towns and also individuals within these towns via the ABM version of the Bass model.
-We used the social network observed in the data set by keeping the network topology fixed at the last time stamp without removing the churners.
-The ABM is tested on a 10\% random sample of the original data (300K users) by keeping spatial distribution and the network structure stratified by towns and network communities, which were detected from the global network using the Louvain method \cite{blondel2008fast}.
+We further investigated the spreading of adoption on a social network embedded in geographical space connecting towns and also individuals within these towns via the ABM version of the Bass model.
+We used the social network observed in the data by keeping the network topology fixed at the last timestamp without removing the churners, using this as a proxy for the underlying social network.
+This approximation is a common procedure to model diffusion in online social networks when the underlying social network cannot be detected \cite{karsai2016local}.
+The ABM is tested on a $10\%$ random sample of the original data (300K users) by keeping spatial distribution and the network structure stratified by towns and network communities.
+The latter were detected from the global network using the Louvain method \cite{blondel2008fast}.
+We show in Supporting Information 4 that samples of different sizes have almost identical network characteristics and these are very similar to the full network as well.

-10pt In the ABM, each agent $j$ has a set of neighbors $n_j$ taken from the network structure (Figure \ref{fig:fig3}A) and is characterized by a status $F_j(t)$ that can be susceptible for adoption $S$ or infected $I$ (already adopted).
+0.1in In the ABM, each agent $j$ has a set of neighbors $n_j$ taken from the network structure (Figure \ref{fig:fig3}A) and is characterized by a status $F_j(t)$ that can be susceptible for adoption $S$ or infected $I$ (already adopted).
 Once an agent reaches the status $I$, it cannot switch back to $S$.
 To reflect reality, the users that adopted in the first month in the real data were set as infected $I$ in $t=1$.
 The process of adoption $F_j(t)=S \rightarrow F_j(t+1)=I$ is defined as: